endangeredoxen/fivecentplots/doc/index.rst

          <div class="contain">
             <p>
                <ul>
-                  <li>With <b>pandas</b>, statistical analysis in Python rivals or surpasses that of commercial software packages
+                  <li>pandas enables statistical analysis in Python comparable to that of commercial software packages
                       like JMP.
-However, JMP has some useful plotting options that are tedious to create in Python.  <b>fivencentplots</b> makes it easy to create:
+However, JMP offers easy creation of many useful charts that are tedious to create in Python.  <b>fivencentplots solves this</b>, making it easy to create:
                      <ul>
                         <li><a href='http://www.jmp.com/support/help/Variability_Gauge_Charts.shtml'>JMP-style variability gauge charts </a></li>
                         <li><a href='http://www.jmp.com/support/help/Additional_Examples_of_the_Overlay_Plot_Platform.shtml#192569'>Grouped overlay plots</a> </li>